saylordotorg/course_psych404/Unit07.md

+---
+layout: default
+title: "PSYCH404: Psychotherapy"
+course_description: "A detailed introduction to the theories, styles, and methods of psychotherapy that you would need to know in a clinical situation."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Family Systems Therapy** <span id="7"></span> *This final unit will focus on a less common but new and interesting approach known as family therapy.
 As the name implies, family therapy is